vietstacker/Viettel-Digital-Talent-Program-2022/Practice-6/NguyenThiHuong/README.md

 In the above output, notice that the driver is overlay and that the scope is swarm, rather than local, host, or global scopes you might see in other types of Docker networks.
 This scope indicates that only hosts which are participating in the swarm can access this network.
 We will talk about ingress network in later part.

-Then I tried on create another container in worker node and ping to the container in manager node, but unfortunatelty, I remove the overlay network before capture the screen :pig_nose: .
+Then I tried on create another container in worker node and ping to the container in manager node, but unfortunatelty, I remove the overlay network before capturing the screen :pig_nose: .
 So, I create a new overlay network named my_demo with container <em>ahii</em> in manager node and <em>ahuu</em> in worker node.

   <img src="imgs/anh19.png">